 YJA’s College Chapters engage Jain youth at the college level and support existing Jain student organizations to promote Jainism and its rich culture.
 Chapters help college students to get involved on their campus and meet together to discuss Jain topics, volunteer, and have fun!

-Starting a YJA College Chapter on your campus, or registering your current Jain student organization as a YJA College Chapter, has many benefits as outlined below.
+Starting a YJA College Chapter on your campus or registering your current Jain student organization as a YJA College Chapter is easier than ever and has many benefits as outlined below!

 UC Berkeley’s Jain Student Association attending a Bay Area garba event together.